backstage/backstage/docs/features/techdocs/README.md

 #### TechDocs V.0

 - As a user I can navigate to a manually curated docs explore page.
-- As a user I can navigte to and read mock documentation that is manually uploaded by the TechDocs core team.
+- As a user I can navigate to and read mock documentation that is manually uploaded by the TechDocs core team.

 #### TechDocs V.1